Aurangseb/firestore_converter/README.md

 Please note that this will be functions, not members since there is currently no way to add static functions via code generation to the model class.
 The initial letter of the model name will be converted to lowercase, to conform with the dart function naming conventions.

+# Implement fromJson and toJson

+Since [firestore_converter] relies on `instance.fromJson` and `instance.toJson` to be present in the annotated model class, you should probably also add either [freezed], [json_serializable] or some other annotation that will provide you with a convenient implementation of those two functions.

+You can also implement them manually, although that would probably defeat the reason of using code generation in the first place.

 # Things to note